If I could only visit New York’s famous urban respite once a year, I would visit Central Park in Fall.

 10) This path opposite the Cherry Hill fountain is one of my favorites.
 No matter the season, something about the curve of the path through the trees and the way the buildings in the back peek through, always make for a winning view.
 Location: Approximately West 72nd Street.
 Enter at West 72nd.

 11) The Lake in Central Park is one of the best destinations for incredible scenery.
-Here, the iconic San Remo taken from the path that begins opposite the Cherry Hill Fountain.
+Here, a photo of the iconic San Remo taken from the path that begins opposite the Cherry Hill Fountain.
 Location: Approximately West 72nd Street.
 Enter at West 72nd.

 12A) The southwest view from Bow Bridge